Aliases for KCNN4 Gene

 GeneCards Summary for KCNN4 Gene

-KCNN4 (Potassium Channel, Calcium Activated Intermediate/Small Conductance Subfamily N Alpha, Member 4) is a Protein Coding gene.
-Diseases associated with KCNN4 include leukemia, acute lymphoblastic and sickle cell disease.
-Among its related pathways are Transmission across Chemical Synapses and Salivary secretion.
+KCNN4 (Potassium Calcium-Activated Channel Subfamily N Member 4) is a Protein Coding gene.
+Diseases associated with KCNN4 include dehydrated hereditary stomatocytosis 2 and fabry disease.
+Among its related pathways are Transmission across Chemical Synapses and Insulin secretion.
 GO annotations related to this gene include calmodulin binding and potassium channel activity.
 An important paralog of this gene is KCNN1.

 UniProtKB/Swiss-Prot for KCNN4 Gene

-Forms a voltage-independent potassium channel that is activated by intracellular calcium.
+Forms a voltage-independent potassium channel that is activated by intracellular calcium (PubMed:26148990).
 Activation is followed by membrane hyperpolarization which promotes calcium influx.
 Required for maximal calcium influx and proliferation during the reactivation of naive T-cells.
-The channel is blocked by clotrimazole and charybdotoxin but is insensitive to apamin.
+The channel is blocked by clotrimazole and charybdotoxin but is insensitive to apamin (PubMed:17157250, PubMed:18796614).

 Calcium (Ca2+) -activated potassium channels (KCa) are a group of 6/7-TM ion channels that selectively transport K+ ions across biological membranes.
 They are broadly classified into three subtypes: SK, IK and BK channels (small, intermediate and big conductance).